Your cart is currently empty!

 The California Energy Commission (CEC) was put into place by the Warren-Alquist Act in 1974.
 At the time, a growing need for energy in the state led to a need for a modern energy policy to reduce the environmental impacts and costs of existing systems.

 Business owners save on costs by installing energy-efficient lighting that follows this legislation, and the benefits are felt throughout the community.
-Read on for our guide to Title 20 and Title 24 regulations in California for facility managers and electricians.
+Read on for our guide to Title 20 regulations in California for facility managers and electricians.
 Follow these guidelines to ensure that your next installation is compliant.

 Understanding Title 20

-Any product covered by the program must be registered with the CEC before it is allowed to enter the market and be legally sold in the state.
-Part of this step includes listing the product in the California MAEDBS (Modernized Appliance Efficiency Database System).
+Any product covered by the program must be registered with the CEC before it is allowed to enter the market and be sold in the state legally.
+Part of this step includes listing the product in the California Modernized Appliance Efficiency Database System (MAEDBS).

 As a lighting manufacturer, retailer, importer, distributor, installer, or contractor, it is your responsibility to confirm that the products you are dealing with are Title 20 compliant.
 The CEC makes it clear that every member of the supply chain has a part to play in ensuring compliance.